smallab/raspicam-meets-cinder-on-raspi4/README.md

 ![Extension du Vide](https://www.mariejuliebourgeois.fr/wp-content/uploads/2021/10/EDV5.png)

+Why a Pi board, for something that could easily run on a Mac mini with a lot less hassle?
+Raspberry Pi's are much cheaper, much lighter (in weight and in size!), much less energy-consuming, all things that make them a heck of a platform of choice for installations when their processing power will be enough.

 ## Required devices
 * a "Pi" board: [Raspberry Pi 4 Model B (preferably with 8Gb of RAM)](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)
 * a micro SD card of 8Gb minimum